nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Rejecting a person by name and job: `reject`

-Changes an existing person's status to "Rejected" in the address book.
+Changes an existing person's status to "Rejected" in HiredFiredPro.

 Format: `reject n/NAME j/JOB`